Happy 1st day of February! Is it really the second month of the year already? :)

 As a side note: Remember that department store buyers and specialty buyers work in very different ways.
 Department store buyers will rarely leave orders at the show.
 Specialty store buyers who are traveling for the show will most likely place orders at the show.
-(I hope you gave them a sense of urgency for placing orders at the show and showered them with incentives!)
-Many buyers will need to digest everything they saw at the show and place orders when they are back at the office.
-By following up, you will increase your chances of being one of the lines up for consideration :)
+(I hope you gave them a sense of urgency to place the orders at the show by showering them with incentives, right?
+Good :) Many buyers will need to digest everything they saw at the show, and place orders when they are back at the office.
+By following up, you will increase your chances of being one of the lines up for consideration.

 Your Retail Product Mentor